contrast-zone/t-rewriter.js/draft/co-rewrite.md

 Two prominent types of declarative programming are functional and logic programming.
 Presenting a novel algebraic graph rewriting approach, co-rewrite has some properties of both functional and logic programming without a special treatment of either paradigm.

 Let's also mention here that rules in co-rewrite operate on, and pattern match against s-expr data.
-S-exprs, being simple, but powerful data definition format, make co-rewrite suitable for symbolic data analysis and synthesis.
+S-exprs, being simple, but powerful data definition format make co-rewrite suitable for symbolic data analysis and synthesis.
 Symbolic data may also be used as a medium to describe various domain specific languages.
 By expressing object code in terms of symbolic data, it is possible to automatically reason about existing object code in order to produce new object code.
 That process may be referred as program analysis and synthesis.

 ## table of contents